Skip to Content

 He also was the first Honourary Chair of the "Light the Way" fundraising campaign for the Saugeen Memorial Hospital Foundation and helped create the annual Radiothon on 98 the Beach that continues to this day.

-Divinski is married to Rev. Ann Veyvara Divinski of St. Paul’s Anglican Church in Southampton.
+Divinski is married to Rev. Ann Veyvara-Divinski of St. Paul’s Anglican Church in Southampton.

 Justin Duhaime, Saugeen Councillor

-Saugeen Ward Councillor Justin Duhaime Councillor Justin Duhaime's bio will be available shortly
+Saugeen Ward Councillor Justin Duhaime

 Cheryl Grace, Southampton Councillor